LorenKonkus/trail-counters/NiftyCounter.md

 # NiftyCounter

-NiftyCounter is an AdafruitFeather ESP32-S2 Reverse TFT Feather based trail counter that records each trail user detection event as an entry in a .CSV file on a microSD card that can be collected and imported into a spreadsheet.
+NiftyCounter is an Adafruit ESP32-S2 Reverse TFT Feather based trail counter that records each trail user detection event as an entry in a .CSV file on a microSD card that can be collected and imported into a spreadsheet.

 NiftyCounter was developed as a followup to the ThriftyCounter project.
 ThriftyCounter works pretty well and has been counting trail users for some time, but there